nexus-xyz/nexus-cli/clients/cli/README.md

 git push origin v0.1.2
 ```

-This will trigger the GitHub Actions workflow to build the release and upload it to the `releases` page.
+This will trigger the GitHub Actions release workflow that compiles binaries and pushes the Docker image, in
+addition to creating release.
+Creating a release through the GitHub UI creates a new release but does **NOT** trigger
+the workflow.
+This leads to a release without a Docker image or binaries, which breaks the installation script.